The Franciscan Center Mission Statement

 The Franciscan Center Philosophy

-Philosophy: The Franciscan Center, Inc. is a runaway homeless youth shelter founded and incorporated in 1980.
-It is sponsored and administered by the Conventual Franciscan Friars of St. Anthony of Padua Province.
+The Franciscan Center, Inc. is a runaway homeless youth shelter founded and incorporated in 1980.
+It is sponsored and administered by the Conventual Franciscan Friars Our Lady of the Angels Province.
 Franciscan Friars were the original staff and are now assisted by dedicated men and women from many diverse backgrounds and experiences.
 Our Franciscan Philosophy of ministry is Information, Formation, and Transformation.
 This is reflected in our “tough love” approach, assisting young men in Body, Mind, and Spirit.
 Each youth is cared for with dignity, no matter his race, creed or color.

-Information: The Transitional Independent Living Program (eight beds) is a long-term program, up to 18 months.
-The Mentor Program offers three suites, wherein youth experience a closer reality to actual independent living, while still receiving case management, guidance, and independent living skills instruction.
-Both programs are for adolescent males ages 16 thru 20, and provide shelter, food, clothing, and case management.
-Both programs are voluntary and free.
+Information: The Transitional Independent Living Program (eight beds) is a long-term program for males 16 thru 20 up to 18 months.
+Our program is voluntary, provide free shelter, food, clothing, and case management.
 The Transitional Program is certified by the NYS Office of Children and Family Services under the Runaway Homeless Youth Act.
 The only eligibility is a willingness to work on one’s life, respect the dignity and rights of others, and to follow the guidelines of the program.
 Youth come to us from Erie County, WNY and beyond.